Harshizonnet/flutter-architecture-blueprints/README.md

-# Flutter Architecture Blueprints
+# Mg_connect_frontend Architecture

-Flutter Architecture Blueprints is a project that introduces MVVM architecture and project structure approaches to developing Flutter apps.
+Mg-connect-frontend Architecture is a project that introduces MVVM architecture and project structure approaches to developing Flutter apps.

 ## Documentation